sybrew/the-seo-framework/readme.txt

 1. Update to the latest WordPress version.
 This will make sure your website is secure and compatible.
 1. Update to an actively supported PHP version.
 Did you know that PHP versions 5.5 and below are no longer updated against security vulnerabilities?
 Go [tell your hosting provider](https://wordpress.org/about/requirements/).
 1. Process your theme through [Theme Check](https://wordpress.org/plugins/theme-check/).
 If the theme you wish to use fails many of these checks, feel free to tell the theme author.
 Bad standards lead to bad performance, compatibility issues, and sometimes even security vulnerabilities.

+**Have thousands of categories and tags?**

+* No problem!
+After the plugin has been updated, the first admin request might take a while longer while converting all term data to the new data system.
+* After that, you're good to go.
+Enjoy!

 **Detailed Log:**
 /